GeoML-SIG/geoml_workshops/2022_Geo2Data/01_salt_seg_tensorflow/README.md

+This directory has the notebook, utility functions, and the presentation PDF from the event.

 To run this notebook, we recommend using `conda` with the `conda-forge` channel.

 A new `conda` environment can be created by: